restqa/restqa/packages/data/README.md

-# restqdata
+# @restqa/data

-> One of the key challenge of test automation is using up to data data, RestQData is a simple library to support your test automation by connecting to a specific dataset and serve it to you as a JSON object
+> One of the key challenge of test automation is using up to data data, @restqa/data is a simple library to support your test automation by connecting to a specific dataset and serve it to you as a JSON object

 ![Build](https://github.com/restqa/restqdata/workflows/Build/badge.svg)